rmarable/ParallelClusterMaker/INSTALL.md

 ## Creating an Installation Environment on OSX

 Please be forewarned that this method is **not** recommended!
-A detail-oriented and knowledgable source will be necessary if this occurs.
-It requires work, and may seriously damage your local OSX environment.
+It is more complicated, requires additional work, and may seriously damage your local OSX environment.

 "Play at your own risk!"
   -- Planet Patrol